Have You Heard About Ice Scoring Model ?

-Once you’ve ranked all the available options/choices/projects on ICE Framework , you can easily make a winning choice based on final scoring of each option/action-item.
+Once you’ve ranked all the available options/choices/projects on ICE Scoring Model , you can easily make a winning choice based on final scoring of each option/action-item.

 And if you wish you can test the final winning option in context of Cobra Effect to make it more formidable.

-With the help of this model,leaders can prioritize the important projects in their organizations, managers can decide the funding amount (funding = time/resources/money) for various projects and which of the projects need to be dropped, product-managers can decide which features should be added and brand-managers can decide on the key-marketing campaigns.
+With the help of this model,leaders can prioritize the important projects in their organizations.
+Managers can decide the funding amount (funding = time/resources/money) for various projects and which of the projects need to be dropped .
+And product-managers can decide which features should be added and brand-managers can decide on the key-marketing campaigns.

 It can also help you on individual level – you can choose the most critical items which need your time, where you need to spend money and especially what to ignore.